 Places with free public Wifi will include libraries, council offices, children’s centres, sheltered housing, leisure facilities, community centres, Park and Ride sites, green spaces and city centre streets in Cambridge.
 Market towns and village halls will be added as the rollout progresses.

 Look on the coverage map above to see where free public WiFi is available.
 You can zoom in and click on the locations for more details.

 Who is behind free WiFi?

-Free public WiFi is part of the Government-funded Super Connected Cities project to improve superfast broadband connectivity and expand wireless technology in Cambridge and surrounding economic areas of South Cambridgeshire.
+Free CambWifi was originally set up by Cambridgeshire County Council and extended with funding from the Government’s SuperConnected Cities project to improve superfast broadband connectivity and expand digital connectivity in Cambridge and surrounding economic areas of South Cambridgeshire.